christianmurillo10/microservice-user-service/README.md

 ## Run application manually:

 1. Copy .env/.env.local to root directory .env
-2. Create a DB named "boilerplate_user_database" using MySQL. `(Go to Setup Instructions (below) first to setup everything we need for local development)`
+2. Create a DB named "microservice_user_database" using MySQL. `(Go to Setup Instructions (below) first to setup everything we need for local development)`
 3. Install all dependencies using `npm install`
 4. Start application using `npm run dev`
 5. To access this in your local, go to `http://localhost:3000`